-Chore List for Kids
+Little Kids Chore List

 - Set the table.
 The older they get, the easier it is to hand ceramic plates without fear!
-But I know preschoolers can easily set silverware, plastic and melamine, and at the very least napkins on each plate and feel like a big helper!
+But I know preschoolers can easily set silverware, plastic, and melamine, and at the very least napkins on each plate and feel like a big helper!

 - Clear the dishes off the table.
-Even if it’s table to the counter near the sink, it’s still a big help!
+Even if it’s a table to the counter near the sink, it’s still a big help!
 I love that he knows where dirty dishes go, and we can have him help clean up.

 - Wash dishes!
 Yes, you heard that right.
 If you’re like me and feel like this is the job that never ends, why not hire a little helper?
 We’ve learned there are a few ways to make this safe and easy for even little kids.First off, we set him up with a step stool or step ladder to be at a safe level.
-We only fill the sink a few inches full, and we triple check the temperature.
+We only fill the sink a few inches full, and we triple-check the temperature.
 I know they may not be fully clean, but he sure can help rinse and scrub his own dishes!